MvPorcalla/Ascension_Turn_Based_RPG/Documentation/zNotes.md

 ---

-TODO: also im other say my current GameSystemHUB is Inefficient and not robust
+TODO: also other say my current GameSystemHUB is Inefficient and not robust

 Currently, I’m using a Component-Based Architecture (CBA) with a Service Locator (SL) pattern.
 Would it make sense to switch to Dependency Injection (DI) or implement a hybrid approach combining SL and DI for better modularity and decoupling?
 Also, what naming convention do you recommend for system references and injected dependencies—for example, using _inventorySystem for private fields or InventorySystem for public properties?